From Dublin to the Cliffs of Moher: 4 Best Ways to Get There

 1. From Dublin to the Cliffs of Moher by Tour

 One of the best ways to visit the Cliffs of Moher from Dublin is by joining an organized tour.
-One of the best is the Cliffs of Moher day trip from Dublin.
-While a long day (the tour departs at 6:30am from the city center), having someone else deal with the planning and execution of your excursion is a real treat.
+If a professionally led tour is an option you're considering, see the Cliffs of Moher day trip from Dublin.
+Having someone else deal with the planning and execution — as well as the driving — of your excursion is a real treat.

-While a long drive (expect a travel time of around three or so hours each way), the view from your coach of the Irish countryside is certainly pleasing.
-Upon arrival, it's an easy stroll along a coastal path to the clifftops, with plenty of great photo (and selfie) ops along the way.
+While a long drive (expect a travel time of around three or so hours each way), the view from your coach of the pretty Irish countryside is certainly pleasing, as is the commentary from your friendly driver/guide.
+Upon arrival, it's an easy stroll along a coastal path to the cliff tops, with plenty of great photo (and selfie) ops along the way.
 The views over the ocean across to the Aran Islands are breathtaking.

-The tour also takes in the picturesque village of Doolin for a lunch break before heading to Burren National Park.
+All told, you'll have 1.5 hours to spend at the cliffs, which includes a stop at the picturesque village of Doolin.
+Here, you'll enjoy a lunch break before heading to Burren National Park.
 Time is allocated for some exploring of this rugged, otherworldly-region, along with Galway's popular Latin Quarter.

 If you're looking to squeeze a few more places into your day trip from Dublin, then here's something to consider: a Cliffs of Moher tour including the Wild Atlantic Way and Galway.
-Offering multiple convenient pickup/drop-off points, this full day excursion includes commentary from a professional guide as you travel along the spectacular Wild Atlantic Way to the cliffs, passing points of interest such as Bunratty Castle and the village of Lahinch along the way.
+Offering an early start with pickup at the centrally located Gresham hotel (it leaves at 6:55am, but arrive at least 15 minutes early), this fun full-day excursion includes commentary from a professional guide as you travel the spectacular Wild Atlantic Way to the cliffs.
+Along the way, you'll pass points of interest such as Bunratty Castle and the village of Lahinch.

 2. From Dublin to the Cliffs of Moher by Train